Category: Physiology

 Picky Eating

-Camouflaging Bitter Flavors with Other Flavors
+Camouflaging Bitter Flavors With Other Flavors

 Broccoli and spinach may leave an overwhelmingly bitter taste in the mouths of supertasters, but that doesn’t mean they don’t understand the nutritional value veggies offer.
 To mask the bitterness, some supertasters add sweet, salty or fatty flavors to foods they wouldn’t eat otherwise.
 This makes certain bitter-tasting foods more palatable so supertasters can have their vegetables — and their nutrients too.